© All rights reserved

 You may contact the site owner for further details of antibacterial/antifungal assays.
 The following key references are also of interest:

-See our latest article on antiviral activity test: Álvarez, Á.L, HABTEMARIAM, S, Juan-Badaturuge, M, Jackson, C, Parra, F. (2011).
+See our article on antiviral activity test: Álvarez, Á.L, HABTEMARIAM, S, Juan-Badaturuge, M, Jackson, C, Parra, F. (2011).
 In vitro anti HSV-1 and HSV-2 activity of Tanacetum vulgare extracts and isolated compounds: An approach to their mechanisms of action.
 Phytotherapy Research.
 25(2), 296-301.
 Abstract

 ...See an overview of our Research on Tansy...